 There’s a recent study that shows that the more you drink, then the higher your risk for colorectal cancer is.
 It’s quite scary, right?
 Although, how exactly does this happen?

-Taylor Recovery is one of the leading drug and alcohol rehabilitation facilities in Houston, and we aim to educate our readers and prospective patients when it comes to the dangers of addiction and the beauty of recovery.
+Taylor Recovery is one of the leading drug and alcohol rehab facilities in Houston, and we aim to educate our readers and prospective patients when it comes to the dangers of addiction and the beauty of recovery.

 In this article, we’re going to answer this question: can alcohol addiction lead to cancer?